ingadhoc/sale/sale_order_type_ux/README.rst

 * Integration between Portal and Sale Order Type module:

  - New access record to sale type model for portal users
- - Make invisible sale order type for portal users
+ - Make invisible sale order type for portal users.

+* If installed after some sales have been confirmed, it sets the "Default" sales order type on them.

 Installation
 ============